-$115 million preliminary approval of historic settlement
+$115 million preliminary approval of historic data breach settlement

 Powerful corporations sometimes trample the rights of individuals and smaller businesses.
 Litigation is often the only avenue to compensate victims of corporate wrongdoing.
 For over 45 years, we have fought corporate abuse, pursuing litigation on behalf of affected individuals, whistleblowers, public entities and other institutions in cases that have raised challenging, significant and often novel issues.
 Cohen Milstein specializes in holding large corporations accountable for their actions even though they often have significantly more resources than those damaged by their misconduct.
 Often, this is accomplished by bringing large numbers of plaintiffs together in a single class to enhance their ability to litigate effectively.
 One of the premier firms in the country handling major complex plaintiff-side litigation, Cohen Milstein has over 90 attorneys in offices in Washington, DC; New York, NY; Philadelphia, PA; Chicago, IL; Denver, CO; Raleigh, NC; and Palm Beach Gardens, FL.
 The firm litigates primarily in the following areas:

 - Catastrophic Injury & Wrongful Death

 - Civil Rights & Employment

 - Employee Benefits/ERISA